-- Gaze into the Grand Canyon’s storied depths from the more remote and less-visited North Rim, on our out-of-the-ordinary canyonlands adventure
+- The Grand Canyon Less VisitedGaze into the Grand Canyon’s evocative depths from the more remote and less-visited North Rim, on this out-of-the-ordinary, small-group canyonlands adventure

 Most visitors to the Grand Canyon concentrate on the South Rim, which is far more touristed and heavily paved than its counterpart across the chasm.
 More remote and less accessible, the North Rim evokes an experience of the Grand Canyon as it was decades ago, when the predominant sound was wind in the pines, and you could wander trails on the rim in relative solitude.